-The variable importance assessment of the spectroscopic models revealed five major regions of features with particularly high predictive influence for total C: 2890 cm-1, 2522 cm-1, 2010 cm-1, 1754 cm-1, and 1370 cm-1 (Figure 4).
-We attribute the two absorption peaks near 2890 cm-1 to C-H stretching vibrations of organic matter (Skjemstad and Dalal, 1987), which were also relatively important for estimating C in other studies (e.g., Janik and Skjemstad (1995); Viscarra Rossel and McBratney (1998)).
-The important variable at 2522 cm-1 is indicative of C=O absorption due to the carbonyl group present in carbonates (e.g., calcite) (Nguyen et al., 1991; Soriano-Disla et al., 2014).
-The three important absorptions between 2010 cm-1 and 1786 cm-1 result from three consecutive Si-O-Si (overtone and combination) absorptions, which are indicative of quartz.
-However, the most important absorptions near 1754 cm-1 showed no distinct peak but an edge feature.
-This is in accordance with Sila et al. (2016), which identified this region as being most relevant for estimating total C with a (general) random forest model developed from the SSL of the African Soil Information project.
-This region is close to the C=O stretching vibration of the carboxyl group that occurs around 1725-1720 cm-1 (Madari et al., 2006), which is further confirmed by the high importance of these vibrations found by Janik and Skjemstad (1995).
-The last relatively important region around 1370 cm-1 was also an edge feature with no distinctly visible peak of chemical group assigned, which, however, might be influenced by the adjacent carboxylate (COO-) or ^{}-CH absorptions at 1400-1350cm-1 of aliphatic compounds such as humic acids (Madari et al., 2006; Parikh et al., 2014).
-In summary, the CUBIST-RFE variable importance analysis enabled us to link characteristic absorptions of typically prominent functional groups of soil organic and inorganic C compounds, and as well quartz absorptions as indirect correlative features of predictive relevance, with our general-model based estimates of total C.
+The variable importance assessment of the spectroscopic models revealed five major regions of features with particularly high predictive influence for total C, i.e., 2890, 2522, 2010, 1754 and 1370 cm^{-1} (Fig. 4).
+We attribute the two absorption peaks near $2890 \,\mathrm{cm}^{-1}$ to C-H stretching vibrations of organic matter (Skjemstad and Dalal, 1987), which were also relatively important for estimating C in other studies (e.g., Janik and Skjemstad, 1995; Viscarra Rossel and McBratney, 1998).
+The important variable at 2522 cm^{-1} is indicative of C=O absorption due to the carbonyl group present in carbonates (e.g., calcite; Nguyen et al., 1991; Soriano-Disla et al., 2014).
+The three important absorptions between 2010 and 1786 cm-1 result from three consecutive Si-O-Si (overtone and combination) absorptions, which are indicative of quartz.
+However, the most important absorptions near $1754 \,\mathrm{cm}^{-1}$ showed no distinct peak but an edge feature.
+This is in accordance with Sila et al. (2016), who identified this region as being most relevant for estimating total C with a (general) random forest model developed from the SSL of the Africa Soil Information Service.
+This region is close to the C=O stretching vibration of the carboxyl group that occurs around 1725-1720 cm-1 (Madari et al.,